leandrocoding/aoc/README.md

 # Advent of Code

-This are my Python Solutions of Advent of Code.\
+This are my Solutions for Advent of Code.\
-To try it yourself visit [Advent of Code](adventofcode.com "Advent of Code")
+To try it yourself visit [Advent of Code](https://adventofcode.com)